wp-plugins/google-reader-dashboard/readme.txt

 Tested up to: 3.2
 Stable tag: 1.1.1

-Adds a feed of your latest unread items from Google Reader.
+*CURRENTLY BROKEN* - Adds a feed of your latest unread items from Google Reader.

 == Description ==

+*NOTICE*
+Google Reader Dashboard is currently broken as of version 1.1.1 and is being rewritten to adapt to some changes in Google's API.
+Please check this space for version 1.2 when it becomes available.

 Add your Google Reader feed to the WordPress admin dashboard.